Mary Whitfield, Research Director

 Shannon has a BS in Computer Science and Statistics, and a MS in Wildlife Conservation and Management (thesis: the population genetics of yellow-billed cuckoos).
 Shannon has studied yellow-billed cuckoos in the southwest US since 2002, and is currently the population monitoring lead and Data/GIS specialist for a long-term study on the response of yellow-billed cuckoos to riparian forest creation on the lower Colorado River.
 Her efforts have helped to reveal complex breeding and migration strategies of this elusive species; she has presented results from this research across the US, and has been giving yellow-billed cuckoo survey workshops since 2011.

-Jenna Stanek, Wildlife Biologist
+Jenna Stanek, Senior Biologist

-John Stanek, Wildlife Biologist
+John Stanek, Senior Biologist